dduneau/website/content/project/Parasite_manipulation/index.md

 {{< video src="Gordian_knot.mp4" controls="yes">}}

 Insects, such as crickets, harboring mature hairworms display a new and original behavior: they seek water to immerse themselves.
-We found that such infected insect were attracted by the light, which seems to be the best way to find an open place with water in a forest (Ponton et al. 2011)[Ponton_BehavEcol_2011.pdf].
+We found that such infected insect were attracted by the light, which seems to be the best way to find an open place with water in a forest [(Ponton et al. 2011)](Ponton_BehavEcol_2011.pdf).
 This behavior, originally absent from the host’s repertoire, allows the parasite to emerge from its host into the aquatic environment it needs to continue its life cycle.

 {{< video src="Hairworm_jumping.mp4" controls="yes">}}